 All the inputs to a DySER block are fed through a logical FIFO, which delivers register inputs and memory values.
-Each entry specifies a switch and port which effectively decides where the value will be delivered in the array, because DySER uses circuit-switched routing.
+Each entry specifies a switch and port which effectively decide where the value will be delivered in the array, because DySER uses circuit-switched routing.
 Outputs follow a similar procedure.
 Each port in the output switches corresponds to one possible DySER output.
 Since for each output port, the DySER produces outputs in order, no FIFOs are required on the output side.
 When values arrive at the output ports, an output interface writes them to the register file or memory.
-Input Interface: The logical FIFO which receives values from the processor, is physically partitioned into a bank for each row of the array and each bank is implemented as a circular buffer to support multiple invocations.
-We use this circular buffer for squashing and roll-back.
-Each buffer also includes a port number ID and a decoder which is used to obtain values from the data bus.
-Figure 5a shows our implementation.
-Since each switch has two inputs, a total of 2 (2N - 1) inputs can be injected into an $N \times N$ array.
+A detailed description is in [12].